SamClarke2012/COMP1917-Theory-Final-2012/README.md

 + [B] 0
 + [C] segmentation violation
 + [D] 4
 + **[E] None of the above - resolves the NULL char '\0'.
-Technically this is zero, but the tpe of value is undefined.
+Technically this is zero, but the type of value is undefined.
 Assuming value as char**

 === Question 2 ===